 Decolonising the Classical Music Curriculum

+I’m down to change things up (for myself at least).
+I am creating my own music curriculum.
 I mean, it’s the twenty-first century!
 I think it’s time we shared a more comprehensive range of stories about talented human beings passionate about the performance and creation of classical music.

-Through the research project I tapped into a wonderful academic community of enthusiasts of his music and learnt how he tried earnestly to fuse an African aesthetic into classical composition.
+Through the research project, I tapped into a wonderful academic community of enthusiasts of his music and learnt how he tried earnestly to fuse an African aesthetic into classical composition.

 Ideally, I’d love to teach a course in Higher Education on this.
-It would be a positive space to showcase the work of a broader section of classical compositionally talent.
+It would be a positive space to showcase the work of a broader section of classical compositional talent.
 White people fear not, I’m not dissing you, taking away from you, just adding to the story.
-Yes, we are all one my dear human brothers and sisters, (no irony intended) but we aren’t sharing the cake fairly, I’m fed up of asking for crumbs, so I’m baking my own cake and dividing it up in a fairer way.
+Yes, we are all one my dear human brothers and sisters, (no irony intended) – but we aren’t sharing the cake fairly.
+I’m fed up of asking for crumbs, so I’m baking my own cake and dividing it up in a fairer way.